Kellel/ProxyMiddleware/README.md

 This little bit of wsgi middleware will rewrite the script name variable based on a variable set in your nginx config.

+Add this line to your nginx config:

+    proxy_set_header X-SCRIPT-NAME /path;

+And this line to your wsgi file:

+    application = ReverseProxied(application)

 *Note:* Variations of this code exist in other places on the internet.
 I do not claim to be the person who came up with this.
 I just love it and need somewhere I can easily find it.